-In addition to CCA funds, The Ohio State Legislature has dedicated monies to specialized dockets.
+In addition to CCA funds, The Ohio State Legislature has dedicated monies to specialized dockets thru OHMAS or the Ohio Mental Health and Addiction Services.
 These funds will be useful in the running of these extremely labor and resource intensive programs.
-See financial section.
+We began FY 17 with approximately \$80,000.
+We already know at this time that the funding was reduced for FY 18 and FY19 to \$60,000.00 See financial section.